PrincetonUniversity/jobstats/README.md

     the very beginning of the job.
 Check your Slurm script for errors and look for useful information in the file slurm-46987157.out if it exists.

-  * The Stellar cluster is intended for jobs that require multiple nodes.
-    Jobs that run in the serial partition are assigned the lowest job priority.
-On Stellar, a job will run in the serial partition if it uses 1 node and less than 48 CPU-cores.
+  * The Tiger cluster is intended for jobs that require multiple nodes.
+This job ran in the serial partition where jobs are assigned the lowest priority.
+On Tiger, a job will run in the serial partition if it only requires 1 node.
 Consider carrying out this work elsewhere.

   * For additional job metrics including metrics plotted against time: https://mystellar.princeton.edu/pun/sys/jobstats  (VPN required off-campus)